Plessey: GEC takeover bid

 In December 1985, GEC launched a takeover bid for the Plessey Company, valuing the group at £1.2 billion.
 Both Plessey and the Ministry of Defence were against the merger, since GEC and Plessey were the two largest suppliers to the MoD and in many tenders the only competitors.
 In January 1986, the bid was referred to the Monopolies & Mergers Commission (MMC), whose report published in August advised against the merger.
 The government concurred and blocked GEC's bid.

 In 1988, Plessey and GEC merged their telecom units to form GEC Plessey Telecommunications (GPT), at the time the UK's leading telecommunications manufacturer.

 GEC Siemens takeover

 In 1988, GEC and Siemens set up a joint holding company, GEC Siemens, to launch a hostile takeover of Plessey.
 Their initial offer was made on 23 December 1988, valuing Plessey at £1.7 billion.
 Again, Plessey rejected the offer and again it was referred to the MMC.
 The original proposal envisaged joint ownership of all of Plessey's defence businesses, with GPT and Plessey's North American businesses split in the ratios 60:40 and 51:49 respectively.
 The level of GEC's involvement in the Plessey defence businesses was not likely to meet with regulatory approval and in February 1989, GEC Siemens announced a new organisation.
+In an effort to head off the bid, Plessey announced in May 1989 the closure of its compound semiconductor business in Towcester, Plessey 3-5.
 The takeover was completed in September 1989.